NGIOproject/nextgenio-docs/apps/castep.rst

 Possibly relevant parameters (from the perspective of performance) are ``max_scf_cycles``, the number of iterations over the grid, and ``write_checkpoint``,  which writes the full analysis to file in a time consuming step.
-The values can be set by adding a line to the param file, or by editing the relevant line if the option is already included.
+The values can be set by adding a line to the .param file, or by editing the relevant line if the option is already included.

 The verbosity of the output files ( [job-name].castep ) can also be set in the